Is Salary Sacrifice Worth It for a Car? Honest Guide 2026

 Will salary sacrifice affect your mortgage application?

-Potentially yes.
-Mortgage lenders typically assess affordability based on your gross salary.
-If your employer reports your gross salary as reduced by the sacrifice amount (rather than showing the full salary with a deduction), some lenders may see your income as lower.
-Read our detailed guide on how salary sacrifice affects your mortgage.
+It can.
+Mortgage lenders usually assess affordability on gross salary.
+If your employer reports your gross salary as already reduced by the sacrifice, rather than showing the full salary with a deduction, some lenders may treat your income as lower.
+The practical advice: if you expect to apply or remortgage within three to six months, talk to a broker about timing before you commit.
+Our detailed guide on how salary sacrifice affects your mortgage explains what to check.

 Does salary sacrifice reduce your pension contributions?